terra-money/classic-core/README.md

 ### Network

-Public Testnet Soju-0005 is online.
-Currently the Columbus Public mainnet is being prepared for launch.
+Public testnet Soju-0005 is online.
+Currently the Columbus public mainnet is being prepared for launch.

-[Testnets](https://github.com/terra-project/testnets) contains latest updates to the testnet.
+[Testnets](https://github.com/terra-project/networks) contains latest updates to the testnet.

 ### Terra Alliance